 Kaesespaetzle is made with spaetzle, which is a mix of eggs, flour, and milk!
 It’s a staple in Austria much for its creamy decadence and great flavor.
 It could sort of be compared to American mac and cheese, though it’s a bit heartier than pasta.

-I’m showing you how to make this comfort dish because even if you aren’t skiing in Austria, there’s always a reason to cozy up with a bowl of something cheesy!
+I’m showing you how to make this comfort German recipe because even if you aren’t skiing in Austria, there’s always a reason to cozy up with a bowl of something cheesy!
 I get my spaetzle from Amazon, but you can also find it in the international section of the grocery store, at international grocers, or at World Market!

 what is kaesespaetzle made of?